-Some hotels offer public transport card, which also includes the gondola ride, within the price of their stay and below I enlist a few hotel options where you can take advantage of this deal.
+Some hotels offer public transport card, which also includes the gondola ride, within the price of their stay, and below I enlist a few hotel options where you can take advantage of this deal.

 The end of Alta Via 2 is on the Passo Croce D’Aune, where you will find a bus stop of the same name.
-From here you can catch the bus no. 16 to Feltre.
+From here you can catch bus no. 16 to Feltre.

-Feltre is a town of the Belluno province in Veneto.
+Feltre is a town in the Belluno province in Veneto.
 It is similar in size to Bressanone and it also has a train station from where you can travel onward to either Treviso or Marco Polo airports near Venice or catch a train connection to any big city in Italy.

 The optimal time of year for hiking Alta Via 2

 If you want to take advantage of the mountain huts along Alta Via 2 then you should plan your excursion anywhere between the 3rd week of June and the 3rd week of September.

 Those dates mark the official hiking season in the Italian Dolomites.
 It’s quite short, I know, but that’s when the mountain passes are (mostly) clear of snow and the huts are fully operational.